This information is part of the Colgate University catalog, 2022-23.

 Since its creation in 1970, Colgate's Peace and Conflict Studies Program has been at the forefront of research and instruction in this interdisciplinary field.
 Founded with a generous gift of the Cooley family, the program presents a challenging course of study that integrates trans-disciplinary academic approaches to war and peace with research into specific regional conflicts and their aftermaths.
-The curriculum offers students a range of opportunities to explore the complex impacts of violence, the challenges of human security, and human rights issues in global perspective.
-With its regular film and media series, symposia, lectures, and unique electives, the program is actively involved in promoting the study of peace, conflict, and security at Colgate and beyond.
+The curriculum offers students opportunities to explore, from a global perspective, the complex origins and impacts of violence, the challenges of human security, and the possibilities for promoting and advancing human rights.
+With its regular symposia, lectures, film screenings, and unique electives, the program is actively involved in promoting the study of peace, conflict, and security at Colgate and beyond.
 After taking advantage of the distinctive combination of faculty and program resources at Colgate, peace and conflict studies majors have pursued successful careers in various international arenas, including law, government, development, journalism, academe, and the private sector.

 The Sterling Prize — established in honor of John F. (Jay) Sterling '68, to recognize excellence in international studies and a personal commitment to peaceful cooperation among nations.
 The prize is awarded annually to a Colgate student whose academic work in international economics, politics, or culture exemplifies Jay Sterling's spirit of endless curiosity, university interest, and constructive work.

 The Clarence Young Award — awarded in memory of Clarence W. Young, a member of the psychology department from 1929 to 1971.
 Established as an award for academic excellence in peace and conflict studies.